Azure-Samples/LUIS-DevOps-Template/docs/1-project-setup.md

    Otherwise, open a browser page at <https://aka.ms/devicelogin> and enter the authorization code displayed in your terminal.

-1. Show the selected azure subscription.
-If you have more than one subscription and do not have the correct subscription selected, select the right subscription with `az account set`:
+2. Show the selected azure subscription.
+If you have more than one subscription then you should ensure that the selected subscrption is the one in which you have created your *resource group* above.
+If you do not have the correct subscription selected then use the `az account set` command:

    ```bash
    az account show
    az account set -s {Name or ID of subscription}
    ```

-1. Execute the following script to create an Azure Service Principal:
+3. Execute the following script to create an Azure Service Principal:

-   > **IMPORTANT:** The Service Principal name you use must be unique within your Active Directory, so enter your own unique name for this service principal when prompted.
+   > **IMPORTANT:** The Service Principal name you use must be unique within your Active Directory.
+When prompted enter your own unique name or hit *Enter* to use an auto-generated unique name.
 Also enter the **Resource Group** name you created when you configured the Azure resources:

    If you are using `bash`: